-C2302.3 Advanced Typewriting (2 cr.)
+C230^{2,3} Advanced Typewriting (2 cr.)
 P: C225 with a minimum grade of C. A terminal course for students preparing for employment in office occupations.
 Advanced typing problems, techniques, knowledge, and skills involved in production typewriting.
 For high-level office employment and business teaching.
-C2402.4 Beginning Shorthand (3 cr.)
+C240^{2.4} Beginning Shorthand (3 cr.)
 P or concurrent: C220.
 Principles and theory of a manual symbolic writing system; introduction to speed building.
 For students without previous instruction in shorthand or with inadequate preparation for C250.

-C2502.4 Intermediate Shorthand (2 cr.)
+C250^{2,4} Intermediate Shorthand (2 cr.)
 P: C240 or C242 with a minimum grade of C and prior or concurrent enrollment in C225.
-Comprehensive review of principles and theory of the symbolic writing system; dictation speed building, vocabulary building; introduction to transcription.
-May also be offered in two evening courses, each carrying one hour of credit, and numbered C221-C222, respectively. &lt;sup>2Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placement tests.
-Courses C225 and C230 may also be offered in two evening courses, each carrying one hour of credit-C225 as C226-C227 and C230 as C231-C232. &lt;sup>4Courses C240, C250, and C260 may also be offered in two evening courses.
-C240 offered as C241 and C242 (11⁄2 cr. each); C250 offered as C251 (1 cr. each); C260 offered as C261 and C262 (11⁄2 cr. each).
-C2601.2 Advanced Shorthand (3 cr.)
+Comprehensive review of principles and theory of of credit-C225 as C226-C227 and C230 as C231-C232.

+1 May also be offered in two evening courses, each carrying one hour of credit, and numbered C221-C222, respectively.
+2 Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placement tests.
+3 Courses C225 and C230 may also be offered in two evening courses, each carrying one hour 4 Courses C240, C250, and C260 may also be offered in two evening courses.
+C240 offered as C241 and C242 (11⁄2 cr. each); C250 offered as C251 and C252 (1 cr. each); C260 offered as C261 and C262 (11⁄2 cr. each). the symbolic writing system; dictation speed building, vocabulary building, introduction to transcription.
+C260^{1.2} Advanced Shorthand (3 cr.)
 P: C250 with a minimum grade of C and prior or concurrent enrollment in C230.
 Brief review of shorthand theory; background knowledge of, and development of competency in, dictation and transcription.

 C280 Administrative Services Laboratory (1-3 cr.)
-P: Typewriting proficiency of at least 35 wam on straight copy.
+P: Typewriting proficiency of at least 35 w.a.m. on straight copy.
 Rotation of job units relating to administrative services.
-Organization and preparation of documents and operation of various equipment, such as dictation/ transcription devices, reprographics equipment, and computation/inquiry units.
-C290 Office Organization and Management (3 cr.)
-The office as an executive support center; office environment; administration and supervision of office services and activities (communication, word processing, reprographics, data storage and retrieval, data preparation and data entry, ancillary services); selection, placement, and training of office employees; personnel supervision responsibilities; data collection and documentation; problems in office management.
-C300 Administrative Systems (3 cr.)
-Nature of administrative management; introduction to administrative systems, concept of the office; management of word processing and data processing operations.

-C301 Management of Administrative Services (3 cr.)
+Organization and preparation of documents and operation of various equipment, such as dictation/transcription devices, reprographics equipment, and computation/inquiry units. - C290 Office Organization and Management (3 cr.)
+The office as an executive support center; office environment; administration and supervision of office services and activities (communication, word processing, reprographics, data storage and retrieval, data preparation and data entry, ancillary services); selection, placement, and training of office employees; personnel supervision responsibilities; data collection and documentation; problems in office management. - C300 Administrative Systems (3 cr.)
+Nature of administrative management; introduction to administrative systems; concept of the office; management of word processing and data processing operations. - C301 Management of Administrative Services (3 cr.)
 P: Bus.
 C300.
 Administration of services such as records management, communication, duplicating, calculating, mailing and library services.
-Methods of organizing and operating services, cost controls, procedures and practices.
-C305 Management Reports and Communications (3 cr.)
+Methods of organizing and operating services, cost controls, procedures and practices. - C305 Management Reports and Communications (3 cr.)
 P: junior standing and Eng.
 W131 or equivalent.
 Application of communication principles to current business conditions.
 Emphasis on report writing, including data collection, organization, and interpretation.
 Some oral reporting.
 C390 Internship in Administrative Systems (cr. arr.)
-Open to business education and administrative systems majors with consent of Department chairperson.
+Open to business education and administrative systems majors with consent of department chairperson.
 On-the-job training and research work in administrative systems with business firms.
 Supervision by faculty; written reports required.